justinjm/gcp-bigquery-row-level-access/README.md

   * function name: `bq-table-row-access-policies`
   * region: `us-central1`
 * Trigger
-  * Trigger type: `HTTP`
+  * Trigger type: `HTTPS`
-  * leave the rest as defaults and click save
+  * Expand the section "Runtime, build, connections and security settings":

 ![](img/gcf-01.png)

+#### 1.1 Runtime, build, connections and security settings

+Set the timeout to be `3600` or the maximum to ensure we don't have any timeout issues.

+![](img/gcf-02.png)

 Then, scroll to the bottom and click "Next"

-![](img/gcf-02.png)

 ### 2. Code